sfreisthler/Sadie-Freisthler-portfolio/readme.md

-## Sadie Freisthler's Portfolio
+## Welcome!

 ### Description
-My personal portfolio.
-Contains programs, mainly in java and python, written for University classes and side projects.
+Hello, my name is Sadie Freisthler and I am a Computer Engineering student at Columbia University.
+This is my personal coding portfolio that contains programs, mainly in java and python, written for University classes and side projects.

 Have a look around!